 Winter Outerwear for New York City:

 And, of course, your New York essentials have to include something to protect your ears, hands, neck, and face.
 No New York winter packing list would be complete with them!

-- Don’t be one of those NYC visitors with bright red ears shivering while trying to enjoy the holiday department store windows or the Rockefeller tree.
+- NYC dos and don’ts alert!
+Don’t be one of those NYC visitors with bright red ears shivering while trying to enjoy the holiday department store windows along Fifth Avenue or the Rockefeller Center tree.
 Wear a hat like this or like that or a fleece ear band, whichever you like most.
 But, make sure you’re ears and head are warm.

 - Pockets are good.
-Gloves and mittens will be even better when you’re holding a warm cup of hot chocolate at one of the holiday markets or ice skating in Central Park.
+But, gloves and mittens are even better when you’re holding a warm cup of hot chocolate at one of the holiday markets like in Bryant Park or ice skating in Central Park.

 So, what’s on your NYC winter travel packing list?